Dehydrated Duck Feet

 Our dehydrated duck feet (Lil Waddlers) provide an excellent safe and healthier alternative to treat your dog compared to other dangerous chews.
 These delicious single ingredient treats are high in protein.
 By properly dehydrating the raw duck feet, the texture becomes much more brittle and crunchy.
 The treats will safely crumble instead of breaking into sharp shards that could otherwise be dangerous.

-Like our other natural treats, dehydrated duck feet are well known to be high in CHONDROITIN & GLUCOSOMINE.
+Like our other natural treats, dehydrated duck feet are well known to be high in CHONDROITIN & GLUCOSAMINE.

 Chondroitin helps dogs in the following ways: